Follow Our Journey

 Youth Brand Ambassador for the Invisible Girl Project

 'Save the Girl Child' is a Youth Brand Ambassador for the Invisible Girl Project (IGP), working to rescue girls from high risk home situations in India and help them through a RICE campaign (Rescue, Intervention, Counseling, Empowerment).
 These girls are at risk for being killed or sold and trafficked by families living in poverty.
 Working with the local Gram Panchayats, a watchful eye is maintained on homes in local villages and rescued girls are provided with medical care, shelter, and eventual adoptions.
 Save the Girl Child is sponsoring two sisters for healthcare and education till the 6th grade and provides young girls with stuffed animals symbolizing love, care, and protection.

 Gender Equity Leader of the Meddling Kids Movement

 "I would have gotten away with it too, if it hadn't been for those meddling kids" is the catchy tagline for the Meddling Kids Movement which promotes youth activism globally and supports trailblazing young people who refuse to be silent about things that matter by spotlighting their work.
-Himani is a Gender Equity Team Leader for the Meddling Kids Movement which has members in 25 countries across the globe - India, Malaysia, England, Canada, Singapore, Australia, South America, and multiple US states.
+Himani was a Gender Equity Team Leader for the Meddling Kids Movement which has members in countries across the globe - India, Malaysia, England, Canada, Singapore, Australia, South America, and multiple US states.
 Members play two-fold roles - they actively work for their own causes while also promoting the mission of others, to collectively amplify our voices.
 Some are spearheading literacy initiatives for girls in their local communities.
 Coding classes for a girl today can create a scientist or engineer tomorrow and reading inspirational books weekly can build a future CEO.
 Small actions build huge positive waves in the life of an underprivileged girl.
-We must all become agents of change to make our world a better place for others.
+We must all become agents of change to make the world a better place for others.